Battle of Ongal: Origins of the conflict

 In 632, Khan Kubrat united the Bulgars into the state of Old Great Bulgaria along the coasts of the Black Sea and Caspian Sea.
 After his death in the 660s his sons divided his kingdom amongst themselves.
-Batbayan, the eldest son, inherited the throne in Poltava but was defeated by and submitted to the rule of his ambitious relative Cozarig (Kotrag) who had undermined the state's unity by leading his Don-Volga "Kutrigs" in expansion campaigns extending his empire to the north where Volga Bulgaria would eventually form.
+Batbayan, the eldest son, inherited the throne in Poltava but was defeated by and submitted to the rule of his ambitious brother Cozarig (Kotrag) who had undermined the state's unity by leading his Don-Volga "Kutrigs" in expansion campaigns extending his empire to the north where Volga Bulgaria would eventually form.
 The third son Asparuh marched westward and settled in the Ongal area on the eastern banks of the Danube.
-Eventually the Avars fought back and after Asparuh consolidated his rule they launched an attack against the Byzantine lands to the south.
+Eventually the Avars fought back and after Asparuh consolidated his rule, the Bulgars launched an attack against the Byzantine lands to the south.

 During that time the Byzantine Empire was at war with the Arabs who had recently besieged the capital Constantinople.
 However, in 680 the Byzantines defeated the Arabs and concluded a peace treaty.
 After this success the emperor Constantine IV was free to move against the Bulgars and led an army against Asparuh.
 In the meantime the Bulgar leader made an alliance with the Seven Slavic tribes for mutual protection against the Byzantines and formed a federation.